Multi-Layered Reasoning from a Single Viewpoint for Learning See-Through Grasping: Related Works

 \subsubsection{Vision-based See-Through Perception (VBSeeThruP)}

-In this work, we introduce Vision-based See-Through Perception (VBSeeThruP), a novel approach that combines the benefits of both VBRigidP and VBDeformP to achieve multi-modal perception from a single visual input by reasoning about information obtained from different image layers during in-finger imaging.
-Cognitive science research on sensory substitution inspired our research in VBSeeThruP, as we can use a single visual sensing to infer multiple perceptual modalities by reasoning between various layers of information the camera captures.
-For example, our proposed VBSeeThruP architecture involves inferring contact-related information by tracking masked deformation from the See-Thru-Network (which is not limited to the Soft Polyhedral Network design exemplified in this work).
+In this work, we introduce Vision-based See-Through Perception (VBSeeThruP), a novel approach that combines the benefits of both VBRigidP and VBDeformP to achieve multimodal perception from a single visual input by reasoning over information from different image layers during in-finger imaging.
+Cognitive science research on sensory substitution inspired our research in VBSeeThruP, as we can use a single visual sensor to infer multiple perceptual modalities by reasoning across the various layers of information the camera captures.
+For example, our proposed VBSeeThruP architecture infers contact-related information by tracking masked deformation in the See-Thru-Network (which is not limited to the Soft Polyhedral Network design exemplified in this work).
 The VBSeeThruP can also infer visual-related information after scene inpainting and the use of foundational models for a rich set of perceptual modalities in an object-centric scene.
-The combined effect is not achievable using VBRigidP or VBDeformP methods alone, and the resultant effect is enabled by introducing a See-Thru-Network in front of the in-finger camera.
-For example, when the network structure is 100\% filled without see-through capabilities, it becomes equivalent to a VBTactileP (or VBTS) system.
-When it is 0\% filled with complete see-through capabilities, it becomes equivalent to a VBRigidP system.
+The combined effect is not achievable with VBRigidP or VBDeformP alone, and it is enabled by introducing a See-Thru-Network in front of the in-finger camera.
+For example, when the network is 100\% filled and does not have see-through capabilities, it becomes equivalent to a VBTactileP (or VBTS) system.
+When it is 0\% (or fully transparent), it becomes equivalent to a VBRigidP system.